srshreya/Inventory-Management-System/README.md

    - Create a MySQL database named InventoryManagement.
    - Create the required tables using the following SQL schema.

-4. Update the database connection details in the main.py file:
+4. Update the database connection details in the main.py file.